nqminds/edgesec/docs/docusaurus/docs/compilation.md

     libjson-c-dev # mystery requirement
     flex bison # required by pcap
     libgnutls28-dev # required by libmicrohttpd
     libssl-dev # required by hostapd only.
-GRPC uses own version, and we compile OpenSSL 3 for EDGESec protobuf-compiler-grpc libprotobuf-dev libgrpc++-dev # GRPC, can be removed if -DBUILD_GRPC_LIB=ON libcmocka-dev # cmocka, can be removed if -DBUILD_CMOCKA_LIB=ON libmnl-dev # libmnl, can be removed if -DBUILD_LIBMNL_LIB=ON )
+We compile OpenSSL 3 for EDGESec libcmocka-dev # cmocka, can be removed if -DBUILD_CMOCKA_LIB=ON libmnl-dev # libmnl, can be removed if -DBUILD_LIBMNL_LIB=ON )